A topic from the subject of Chemical Education in Chemistry.

 Procedure:

-1. In a dry test tube, dissolve 1 gram of salicylic acid in 2 mL of acetic anhydride.
+1. In a dry test tube, carefully add 1 gram of salicylic acid.

-2. Add 1-2 drops of sulfuric acid as a catalyst.
+3. Add 1-2 drops of concentrated sulfuric acid as a catalyst.
+Caution: Sulfuric acid is corrosive.
+Handle with care and appropriate safety precautions.

-• Dissolving salicylic acid in acetic anhydride: This step creates the starting material for the reaction.
+• Dissolving salicylic acid in acetic anhydride: This step ensures proper mixing of reactants to maximize the reaction.

-• Adding sulfuric acid: The sulfuric acid acts as a catalyst, speeding up the reaction.
+• Adding sulfuric acid: Sulfuric acid acts as a catalyst, speeding up the reaction by protonating the acetic anhydride, making it a better electrophile.

-• Heating the mixture: Heat helps the reaction proceed faster and more efficiently.
+• Heating the mixture: Heat provides the activation energy required for the reaction to proceed at a reasonable rate.

-• Filtering and washing the crystals: This step purifies the aspirin.
+• Filtering and washing the crystals: This removes impurities and increases the purity of the synthesized aspirin.

 Significance: